homezhan/artoolkit-docs/Configuration/config_video_capture.md

 Of course, editing sourcecode requires recompiling for the changes to take effect, so a few of the examples accept a command-line parameter and use this as vconf.
 You can look at the sourcecode to see if a given example does so.

 #### ARToolKit for Unity
 ARToolKit for Unity allows you to specify video configuration separately for each supported platform directly in the Unity Editor.

-## Available capture sources and switching between them
+##Capture Sources and Switching Them

-There is **one** standard configuration option (which is new to ARToolKit Professional, and not found in any version of ARToolKit v2.x).
-Where more than one capture source has been compiled into libARvideo on a given platform, this option allows switching between the options.
+Where more than one capture source has been compiled into libARvideo on a given platform, you are allowed to switch between the options.

-This table lists the capture sources available on each platform.
-(N.B. if you have a binary release of ARToolKit Professional, not all of these capture sources may have been compiled into your copy):
+This table lists the capture sources available on each platform. *Note: If you have a binary release of ARToolKit, not all of these capture sources may have been compiled into your copy!*:

 <table rules="all" style="margin:1em 1em 1em 0; border:solid 1px #AAAAAA; border-collapse:collapse;empty-cells:show;" border="2" cellpadding="3" cellspacing="4">